 - Private lessons are expensive.
 Pay or barter with a friend who has knowledge in a sport or musical instrument.

 - Buy used sports equipment for your kids.
-Buy online or go to resale sport’s shop.
+Buy online or go to a resale sport’s shop.
 Upgrade only if they stick with it for a long time.

 - Buy a used musical instrument.
-Use Amazon, Next Door App, Craigslist, etc. Upgrade if your child plays more than a year or two.
+Use Amazon, Next Door App, Craigslist, etc. Upgrade if your child plays it more than a year or two.

 How to Save Your Money on Beauty Products

 - Use grocery store products instead of department store products when at all possible.

 - Buy bar soap instead of a body wash.